RaceStatsApp Review: Horse Racing Betting & Analytics App

 He was right!

-By setting it to start at 3pm, we avoided losing 9.78 points in those early races.
+By setting it to start at 3.00pm, I avoided losing 9.78 points in those early races.

 RaceStatsApp In-play high example

-That gave us a remarkable 29.72 points profit from that particular race.
+That gave me a remarkable 29.72 points profit from that particular race.

-As it wasn't something that had happened more than once or twice, we removed the extra bet from the remaining races.
+As it wasn't something that had happened more than once or twice, I removed the extra bet from the remaining races.

-It turned out that the bot didn't perform as well as expected for the day, but we came out with 9.9 points profit overall thanks to Mike's advice.
-If we had gone for a 4pm start time, we would have finished with 22.12 points profit.
+It turned out that the bot didn't perform as well as expected for the day, but I came out with 9.9 points profit overall thanks to Mike's advice.
+If I had gone for a 4pm start time, I would have finished with 22.12 points profit.

 Finding these extra bits of useful information is key to maximising profit with RaceStatsApp, so it's definitely worth those few minutes more looking at the data.